2007 Appalachian State vs. Michigan football game: Appalachian State

 Appalachian State was unanimously selected as the No. 1 team in the FCS football poll in the week after their victory against Michigan.
 Although several voters in the AP poll stated they would like to vote for Appalachian State, the Mountaineers were ineligible to receive votes because the poll was only limited to FBS teams; in response, the AP amended their policy the following week to allow FCS teams to receive votes in the AP poll.
 The Mountaineers received 19 points in the week 3 edition of the AP poll and 5 points in the week 4 edition.
 The team also extended their winning streak to 17 games before losing to the Wofford Terriers in week 5.
 Appalachian State lost to rival Georgia Southern in week 7, dropping them to 5–2 and 2–2 in the Southern Conference (SoCon), which placed them in a poor position to repeat for a third consecutive time as conference champions.
 However, the Mountaineers won all of their remaining regular season games to finish 9–2, and their 5–2 Southern Conference record was good enough to earn a share of the SoCon conference title with Wofford, but the Terriers claimed the conference's automatic bid.
 As an at-large bid, the team scored a close win over James Madison (28–27) and then defeated Eastern Washington (38–35) in the first two rounds of the FCS playoffs.
-Appalachian State easily defeated Richmond (55–35) in the semifinals and Delaware (49–21) in the championship game, winning their third consecutive FCS National Championship.
+Appalachian State easily defeated Richmond (55–35) in the semifinals and Delaware (49–21) – including future Super Bowl XLVII-winning quarterback Joe Flacco – in the championship game, winning their third consecutive FCS National Championship.
 They became the first team to win three consecutive FCS titles, and the first Division I football team to win three consecutive titles since the Army Cadets, who had won three straight titles from 1944 to 1946.
 At the end of the season, the Mountaineers became the first FCS team to receive votes in the final AP poll.
 They received five votes, which placed Appalachian State at a tie for 34th overall with South Florida.

+In addition, 15 years later and after joining the Football Bowl Subdivision, the Mountaineers recorded the school's second victory over an opponent ranked in the top 10 of the AP Poll with a 17–14 win at Kyle Field over Texas A&M after the Aggies entered the game ranked No. 6.